Databook of Green Solvents

 Key Features

-- More than 300 green solvents included, from biodegradable and biorenewable solvents to siloxanes and perfluorocarbons.
+- Contains more than 300 green solvents, from biodegradable and biorenewable, to siloxanes and perfluorocarbons

-- Practical information for use in the lab and the field, including recommended processing methods, recommended dosages, and potential substitutes
+- Provides practical information for use in the lab and in the field, including recommended processing methods, recommended dosages and potential substitutes

-- Provides critical health, safety, and environmental data, to help production chemists and engineers in selecting the correct solvent.
+- Provides critical health, safety and environmental data to help production chemists and engineers select the correct solvent

+- Emphasis is placed on safer, more efficient replacements of more toxic solvents

 Readership

-Research and development, production chemists and engineers, environmental engineers, environmental professionals, industrial hygienists, legislators, medical professionals, civil engineers, university professors, students.
+R&D professionals, production chemists and engineers, environmental engineers, environmental professionals, industrial hygienists, legislators, medical professionals, civil engineers, university professors, students

 Table of Contents